-Here are common questions that our clients often ask:
+But before we begin to work, we face the common questions that our clients often ask:

-- The analog project is SO simple.
+- The analog project is so simple.
 Is it so difficult just to copy it?

 - How come MVP development takes ~6+ months?